 Classic Curls that are Sculpted

 Various hairstyles using the headband define the 1920s.
-Bejeweled headbands, pearly headbands, headbands with features, and tiara-style headbands from the 1920s is even popular today.
+Bejeweled headbands, pearly headbands, headbands with features, and tiara-style headbands from the 1920s are even popular today.

 Wearing curled hairstyles and bob cut style hairstyles with headbands as well as with feathers gave drama to the look in the 1920s.
 Small feathers that frame the hair and large feathers create a dramatic look even today.
 This flapper style is seen in weddings and special horse races like the Derby.

-As the 1920s was one of the most stylish decades in the 20th century, hairstyles of this decade are relived even today.
-These are the most popular vintage fashions and flapper hairstyles that will always be popular in fashion in any decade.
+As the 1920s was one of the most stylish decades in the 20th century, this decade’s hairstyles are relived even today.
+These are the most popular vintage fashion and flapper hairstyles that will always be popular in fashion in any decade.